Business Associate Agreement

 • Shredding, destruction and/or documentation storage companies

-• Medical transcription services, including individual contracts
+• Medical transcription services, including individual contractors

 • Health information exchanges